8.3 Critical Path and Float

 Late Start Dates

 The next step is to work through the network diagram from right to left beginning with the mandated completion date, which is a milestone that is set in the project plan.
-Subtract the duration of each activity in each path to determine the latest date the activity could begin and still meet the project completion date. must be considered in the backward pass as well as the forward pass.
+Subtract the duration of each activity in each path to determine the latest date the activity could begin and still meet the project completion date.
+Resource calendars must be considered in the backward pass as well as the forward pass.

 - Subtract the predecessor activity’s duration from its late finish date.

-- Subtract the or add the to the late finish date.
+- Subtract the lag time or add the lead time to the late finish date.

 - Assign the calculated date as the late start date of the predecessor activity.